Skip to content

 However, if one party makes a mistake about the facts of the contract, the situation is different.
 For example, if a person thought he was buying a vase from 1750, but the vase is from 1790, and the seller knows this, the contract might not bind the buyer.
 This only applies if the seller is aware of the buyer’s mistake.

-It is worth noting that in cases of unilateral mistake, the courts may be more inclined to void the contract if there is evidence of unconscionable conduct by the party who is not mistaken.
+In cases of unilateral mistake, the courts may void the contract if they find that the party who was not mistaken acted unconscionably.

 Continue reading this article below the form